anti79/tweetcop/README.md

-# This is obsolute due to a breaking change in the Twitter API.
+# This is obsolete due to a breaking change in the Twitter API.
 ----------
 # tweetcop